 8D strives to:

-- Support and facilitate both students-run projects and individual endeavors involved in community service.
+- Support student run projects and individual endeavors involved in community service.

-- Increase the awareness of the need for community service to ensure that a well-rounded education extends beyond the classroom.
+- Engage students with the larger Philadelphia area to ensure that a well-rounded education extends beyond the classroom.

 - Recognize the role of community service and activism in social change.

 - Recognize our privilege as students of higher education institute.